CorradoLanera/gpteasyr/README.md

   temperature = 1.5, # default 0 [0-2]
   max_tokens = 100 # default 1000
 )
-#> • POST the query
-#> ✔ POST the query
-#> • Parse the response
-#> ✔ Parse the response
-#> • Check whether request failed and return parsed
-#> ✔ Check whether request failed and return parsed
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
 #> ℹ Response token used: 100.
 #> ℹ Total token used: 129.

 str(res)
-#> List of 2
+#> List of 7
+#>  $ id                : chr "chatcmpl-9IqTC7CEErC0eZyGBfuCqAph0YROG"
+#>  $ object            : chr "chat.completion"
+#>  $ created           : int 1714278626
+#>  $ model             : chr "gpt-3.5-turbo-0125"
+#>  $ choices           :'data.frame':  1 obs. of  5 variables:
+#>   ..$ index          : int 0
+#>   ..$ logprobs       : logi NA
+#>   ..$ finish_reason  : chr "length"
+#>   ..$ message.role   : chr "assistant"
-#>  $ content: chr "The last course that was provided was titled \"Advanced Machine Learning Techniques in Healthcare\".
-It covered"| __truncated__
+#>   ..$ message.content: chr "Sure!
+The course was titled \"Advanced Topics in Neuroscience\" and it was a graduate-level seminar course that"| __truncated__
-#>  $ tokens :List of 3
+#>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
+#>  $ system_fingerprint: chr "fp_3b956da36b"
 get_content(res)
-#> [1] "The last course that was provided was titled \"Advanced Machine Learning Techniques in Healthcare\".
-It covered advanced machine learning algorithms and their applications in healthcare, with a focus on predictive modeling, time series analysis, and deep learning.
-The course also included case studies and practical hands-on exercises using real-world healthcare datasets.
-Students were able to develop their data analysis and predictive modeling skills in the context of an important and growing industry sector.
-Guest speakers from the healthcare industry also shared their insights and experiences with the application of machine"
+#> [1] "Sure!
+The course was titled \"Advanced Topics in Neuroscience\" and it was a graduate-level seminar course that covered cutting-edge research in the field of neuroscience.
+Students delved into recent neuroscientific articles, discussed topics such as brain connectivity, neural circuit function, and the role of various neurotransmitters in behavior.
+The course concluded with each student giving a presentation on a specific topic of their choice, showcasing their understanding and ability to critically analyze research findings in the field.
+Many students found the course challenging and engaging"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")